Skip to main content

 Loading editor...

-Let’s run a simple chain and see the trace appear.
+Here is a simple chain — run it and then check your LangSmith dashboard to see the trace appear.

 A simple chain that gets traced automatically